A person covering the alcohol glass with one hand and saying no with another hand

 48-72 Hours: Deeper Detox

-Between 48 and 72 hours after your last drink, your body continues to detoxify and if you have been continuing to have withdrawal symptoms, they may peak during this period.
+Between 48 and 72 hours after your last drink, your body continues to detoxify.
+If you have been having withdrawal symptoms, they may peak during this period.
 You may experience intense cravings for alcohol, mood swings, and difficulty concentrating.

-In some cases, individuals who have been heavily dependent on alcohol may experience severe withdrawal symptoms known as delirium tremens (DTs).
-Delirium tremens typically occurs within 48 to 72 hours after the last drink but can appear up to 10 days after stopping alcohol consumption.
 Symptoms of DTs include severe confusion, hallucinations, fever, seizures, and agitation.
 This condition can be life-threatening and requires immediate medical attention.
-It is crucial to consult with a healthcare professional when deciding to quit drinking, especially for those with a history of heavy alcohol use, to ensure a safe and monitored withdrawal process.
+Consult with a healthcare professional when deciding to quit drinking, especially if you have a history of heavy alcohol use, to ensure a safe and monitored withdrawal process.

 On the positive side, your body is working hard to repair itself.
 Your liver function begins to improve, and your blood sugar levels start to stabilize.
 Your sleep patterns may also start to return to normal, allowing you to feel more rested and alert during the day.